cezhang01/Adjacent-Encoder/README.md

 - vocabulary (|V|x1): words.

 ## Output
 The document embeddings (Nxnum_topics) are output to the `./results` file.
-Each row represents the embedding of one document, and each column represents one dimension of the embedding, or one topic.
+Each row represents one document embedding, and each column represents one dimension of the embedding, or one topic.

 ## Reference
 If you use our paper, including code and data, please cite